Information regarding browser or device support

 Mark Steber

 As tax time nears, you may be wondering what your filing status may be.
-We’ll explore the Single filing status in this article, focusing on how to choose your correct filing status, the advantages and disadvantages of filing Single, the tax brackets and standard deduction rates for Single and the other filing status, plus other facets of this tax topic.
+We’ll explore the single filing status in this article, focusing on how to choose your correct filing status, the advantages and disadvantages of filing single, the tax rates, brackets, and standard deduction for single and the other filing statuses, plus other facets of this tax topic.

 There are 5 tax filing statuses the IRS recognizes.